pnorbert/adiosvm/README.txt

-6. Download this repository
+8. Download this repository
    You can postpone step 6 and 7 after 8 if you have a github account and want to edit this repository content.

    $ cd
    $ git clone https://github.com/pnorbert/adiosvm.git

-7. VIM setup
+9. VIM setup
    $ sudo apt-get install vim
    copy from this repo: vimrc to ~/.vimrc
    $ cp ~/adiosvm/vimrc .vimrc

+   On Lubuntu for some reason, the root creates ~/.viminfo which we need to remove This will allow vi/vim to create it again under adios user and use it to remember positions in files opened before
+   $ sudo rm ~/.viminfo

-8. Github access setup
+10. Github access setup
    This is only needed to get ADIOS master from github.

    We need an account to github and a config for ssh.